Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 With the development of the steam engine in the mid-19th century, trade networks expanded considerably as ships were no longer subject to dominant wind patterns.
 Accordingly, and in conjunction with the opening of the Suez Canal, the second half of the 19th century saw an intensification of maritime trade to and across the Pacific.
-In the 20th century, maritime transport grew exponentially as changes in international trade, and seaborne trade became interrelated.
+In the 20th century, maritime transport grew exponentially as changes in international trade and seaborne trade became interrelated.
 Maritime transportation, like all transportation, is a derived demand that exists to support trade relations, which are influenced by the existing maritime shipping capacity and the changes in the composition of maritime shipping services.
-There is thus a level of reciprocity between trade and maritime shipping capabilities.
-As of 2018, seaborne trade accounted for 80% of global trade in terms of volume and 70% in terms of value.
-Maritime shipping is one of the most globalized industries in terms of ownership and operations.
+Thus, there is a level of reciprocity between trade and maritime shipping capabilities.
+As of 2018, seaborne trade accounted for 80% of global trade in volume and 70% in value.
+Maritime shipping is one of the most globalized industries in ownership and operations.

 Maritime transportation, like land and air modes, operates on its own space, which is concomitantly geographical by its physical attributes, strategic by its control, and commercial by its usage.
 While geographical considerations tend to be constant in time (except for the seasonality of weather patterns), strategic and especially commercial considerations are much more dynamic.
 The physiography of maritime transportation is composed of two major elements, which are rivers and oceans.
 Although they are connected, each represents a specific domain of maritime circulation.
 The notion of maritime transportation rests on the existence of regular itineraries, better known as maritime routes.

 Maritime routes.
-Corridors of a few kilometers in width are trying to avoid the discontinuities of land transport by linking ports, the main elements of the maritime / land interface.
-Maritime routes are a function of obligatory points of passage, which are strategic places, of physical constraints (coasts, winds, marine currents, depth, reefs, ice), and political borders.
-As a result, maritime routes draw arcs on the earth’s water surface as intercontinental maritime transportation tries to follow the great circle distance.
-Maritime routes link maritime ranges representing main commercial areas between and within which maritime shipping services are established.
+Corridors trying to avoid the discontinuities of land transport by linking ports.
+Maritime routes are a function of obligatory points of passage, physical constraints (coasts, winds, marine currents, depth, reefs, ice), and political borders.
+Maritime routes draw arcs on the ocean surface as they try to follow the great circle distance.

-The most recent technological transformations affecting water transport have focused on modifying water channels, such as dredging port channels to deeper depths and expanding the capacity the capacity of transoceanic passages such as Panama and Suez.
-Increasing the size, the automation, and the specialization of vessels (e.g. container ships, tankers, bulk carriers) has also been the focus.
+The most recent technological transformations affecting water transport have focused on modifying water channels, such as dredging port channels to deeper depths and expanding the capacity of transoceanic passages such as Panama and Suez.
+Increasing the size, automation, and specialization of vessels (e.g. container ships, tankers, bulk carriers) has also been the focus.
 This has required the development of massive port terminal facilities to support the technical requirements of maritime transportation.
-Maritime traffic has been adapting to increasing energy demand (mainly fossil fuels), the movements of raw materials, the location of major grain markets, and not least, the growth of the trade of intermediate and finished goods.
+Maritime traffic has been adapting to increasing energy demand (mainly fossil fuels), the movements of raw materials, the location of major grain markets, and the growth in intermediate and finished goods trade.
 Yet, this process is not uniform, and various levels of connectivity to global shipping networks are being observed.
 The massification of transport into regular flows over long distances is not without consequences when accidents affecting oil tankers can lead to major ecological disasters (e.g. Amoco Cadiz, Exxon Valdez).
 The growing importance of container shipping is also associated with risks related to the immobilization of ship assets, such as the grounding of the Ever Given in the Suez Canal in 2021.

-Most maritime circulation takes place along coastlines, and three continents have limited fluvial trade; Africa, Australia, and Asia (except for China).
-There are large fluvial waterway systems in North America, Europe, and China over which significant fluvial circulation takes place.
+Most maritime circulation occurs along coastlines, and two continents have limited fluvial trade; Africa and Australia.
+Large fluvial waterway systems in North America, Europe, Southeast Asia, and China have significant fluvial circulation.
 Fluvial-maritime ships can go directly from fluvial to oceanic maritime networks.
 Despite regular services on selected fluvial arteries, such as the Yangtze, the potential of waterways for passenger transport remains limited to fluvial tourism (river cruises).
 Most major maritime infrastructures involve maintaining or modifying waterways to establish more direct routes (navigation channels and canals).
 This strategy is very expensive and undertaken only when necessary.
-Significant investments have been made in expanding the transshipment capacities of ports, which is also very expensive as ports are heavy consumers of space.
+Significant investments have been made in expanding the transshipment capacities of ports, which is also very expensive as ports have a large footprint.

 Not every region has direct access to the ocean and maritime transport.
-As opposed to coastal countries, maritime enclaves (landlocked countries) are such countries that have difficulties in undertaking maritime trade since they are not directly part of an oceanic domain of maritime circulation.
-This requires agreements with neighboring countries to have access to a port facility through a highway, a rail line, or through a river.
+Maritime enclaves (landlocked countries) are such countries that have difficulties in undertaking maritime trade since they are not directly part of an oceanic domain of maritime circulation.
+This requires agreements with neighboring countries to access a port facility through a highway, a rail line, or a river.
 However, being landlocked does not necessarily imply exclusion from international trade, but substantially higher transport costs which may impair economic development.
-Further, being landlocked can be a relative concept since a coastal country could be considered relatively landlocked if its port system was not sufficient to handle its maritime trade or if its importers or exporters were using a port in a third country.
+Further, being landlocked can be a relative concept since a coastal country could be considered relatively landlocked if its port system is insufficient to handle its maritime trade or if its importers or exporters are using a port in a third country.
 For instance, France has significant nautical accessibility, but the primary port handling containerized traffic is Antwerp in Belgium.

 Inter-range service.
 Involves a set of sequential port calls from at least two maritime ranges, commonly including a transoceanic service and structured as a continuous loop.
 They are almost exclusively used for container transportation with the purpose of servicing a market by balancing the number of port calls and the frequency of services.